divviup/prio-server/docs/authentication-and-iam.md

 In this authentication flow, neither the Kubernetes service account nor an AWS IAM role come into play.
 The Kubernetes pod uses the private key in the key file to sign a request to sign a JWT, sends it to `iamcredentials.googleapis.com` and obtains an Oauth token which can be presented as a bearer token in subsequent API requests to other GCP services.

+This is implemented in `facilitator::gcp_oauth::DefaultTokenProvider::account_token_with_key_file()` in `facilitator/src/gcp_oauth.rs`.

 #### [Workload identity pool](https://cloud.google.com/iam/docs/access-resources-aws)

 Workload identity pools (not to be confused with GKE workload identity) allows federating GCP and AWS IAM together.
 A _workload identity pool_ and a _workload identity pool provider_ are created in the GCP project, configured to allow one or more AWS IAM entities (users or roles) to impersonate a GCP service account.
 The pod in EKS must obtain credentials for the AWS IAM role (via IAM roles for service accounts), then can use those credentials to construct a signed `sts:GetCallerIdentity`request.
 Instead of sending that request to `sts.amazonaws.com`, the pod serializes it into a JSON request to `sts.googleapis.com`.
 That GCP service reconstructs the serialized `sts:GetCallerIdentity` request and sends it to `sts.amazonaws.com`, proving that the EKS Kubernetes pod does have valid credentials for the particular AWS IAM role. `sts.googleapis.com` then provides a _federated access token_ to the pod, which can then be presented to `iamcredentials.googleapis.com` and exchanged for an Oauth token for a GCP service account.

+The downside of this authentication flow is that it is more complicated both in terms of setup and configuration and on the hot or data path of making API requests.
+However, it is more secure since no secret keys need to be shared from GCP to AWS, and is more hands off once deployed because rotating a GCP service account key is transparent to the AWS side.

 So, end to end, this flow goes: